mageplaza/magento-2-email-attachments/README.md

 A: It is possible that emails sent from default Magento 2 server are judged as unregistered emails, which means the reputation for these emails is pretty low and they will be classified as spam trashes.
 Using Mageplaza SMTP module additionally will help you increase almost 99% possibility that your emails and attachments approach customers successfully.

-## 3. How to install Better Popup extension for Magento 2
+## 3. How to install Magento 2 Email Attachment

 Install via composer (recommend)